chapmancbVCU/chappy-php/README.md

 2. Run the command ```git clone git@github.com:chapmancbVCU/chappy-php.git```
 3. cd to newly cloned directory.
 3. From project root run the command: ```php init-chappy```
-4. Make a copy of .env.sample in project root and name it .env.
+4. If necessary, make a copy of .env.sample in project root and name it .env.
 Fill in the following information:
    * DB_NAME
    * DB_USER
    * DB_PASSWORD